 A bedroom is where one can get some much-needed rest after the day’s activities.
 It is their sanctuary, their haven, the place that is most dear to them and has the most comfortable items, allowing them to relax and sleep well.

 However, a good night’s sleep depends on many things.
 But perhaps, the bed plays the biggest role in it.
 For one, if the bed is not soft and comfortable, you may not find it conducive for your shut-eye.
 And generally, standard beds in a trailer or RV aren’t the best around, so you may need to swap the mattress for a comfier option.
+Just be careful about sizing, so if you own an Airstream, make sure you are certain of the proper Airstream replacement mattress size that fits your RV.
 If spending money on a new mattress is not something the family would consider, you could opt to add a mattress topper or egg carton-type foam layer on top of the existing bed to improve the comfort level.

 Other ways of making the trailer or RV feel like a cozy home is by adding bedding, more plush pillows, curtains, and other items that remind the family of their bedrooms.
 You can also hang a mirror or artwork on the wall or decorate it with knickknacks or toys for the kids; it could be anything the family members want to bring.